 The best saltwater spinning reels are built to withstand the corrosive nature of saltwater.
 Freshwater reels quite simply won't cut it when at the beach.
 When exposed to saltwater and sand inferior reels will seize up pretty quickly.

-Regardless of what type of reel you use always make sure to rinse it thouroughly in fresh water after use.
+Regardless of what type of reel you use always make sure to rinse it thoroughly in fresh water after use.

 Braid or monofilament will usually come more to personal preference than anything else.